fetchai/cosmpy/README.md

 ## Documentation

-The full documentation can be found [here](https://docs.fetch.ai/CosmPy/).
+The Cosmpy documentation can be found [here](https://docs.fetch.ai/CosmPy/).

 ## Examples

-Under the `examples` directory, you can find examples of basic ledger interactions using `cosmpy`, such as transferring tokens, staking, deploying and interacting with a smart contract, and performing atomic swaps.
+Under the `examples` directory, you can find examples of basic ledger interactions using `c4epy`, such as transferring tokens, staking.

 ## Contributing

 All contributions are very welcome!
 Remember, contribution is not only PRs and code, but any help with docs or helping other developers solve their issues are very appreciated!

-Read below to learn how you can take part in the CosmPy project.
+Read below to learn how you can take part in the CosmPy or derivative projects like c4epy.

 ### Code of Conduct